energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

-# Brains4Buildings Windesheim dataset
+# Brains4Buildings2022 dataset
-A dataset with CO₂ concentration, ventilation rate and and occupancy data of 6 office spaces at Windesheim University of Applied Sciences collected for the Brains4Buildings project for a few feews during the autumn of 2022.
+This repository contains a dataset with CO₂ concentration, ventilation rate and and occupancy data of 3 office spaces at Windesheim University of Applied Sciences collected for the Brains4Buildings project.

 **Note**: [Git LFS](https://git-lfs.github.com/) is required to clone big CSV files